riverrun/openmaize/README.md

     config :openmaize,
       hash_name: :encrypted_password

+Make sure that you have a `role` defined in your user model.

 Some of the functions in the Authorize module depend on a `role` being set for each user.
 If you are not using roles, you will need to edit these functions before use.